 One of the top sights in Dublin and Ireland's finest national treasure is the Book of Kells, on display at the Trinity College Library.
 The Book of Kells is an illuminated manuscript in Latin, containing the four Gospels of the New Testament transcribed by Celtic monks about year 800, when the rest of Europe was in the midst of the Dark Ages.
 The manuscript takes its name from the Abbey of Kells which was its home for centuries.
 It is widely regarded as a masterwork of Western calligraphy and represents the pinnacle of Insular illumination.

 Music is an integral part of Irish culture and has been as potent a force in the lives of the Irish people.
-The ancient Celts had an oral culture, where religion, legend, and history were passed from one generation to the next by way of epic poems, stories and songs.
+The ancient Celts relied on oral tradition, where religion, legend, and history were passed from one generation to the next by way of epic poems, stories, and songs.

-Some 8,000 years ago, soon after the retreat of the glaciers, first people arrived in the Emerald Island.
+Some 8,000 years ago after the retreat of the glaciers, the first people arrived on the Emerald Island.
 They are the ones responsible for the large stone monuments and megaliths that dot the Irish countryside to this day.
-The most famous of those, Newgrange in County Meath, close to Dublin, was built in the 4th millennium B.C.
-That's 1,000 years before Stonehenge.
+The most famous of those is Newgrange in County Meath, built in the 4th millennium BCE, 1,000 years before Stonehenge.

 Irish food gets little or no respect.
 A well-poured Guinness does not count as food, but Irish food is more than meat and boiled potatoes.
-Traditional Irish dishes include such "feel good" foods as scallion and potato pancakes, Guinness-braised pot roast, bacon and cabbage, boxty, coddle and colcannon.
+Traditional Irish dishes include such "feel good" foods as scallion and potato pancakes, Guinness-braised pot roast, bacon, cabbage, boxty, coddle, and colcannon.